MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/link-customer-case-when-bot-escalates.md

 When the bot escalates a conversation to a human agent or ends the conversation with the customer, the customer and case can be linked to the conversation so that the human agents can see the related customer and case information in the customer summary section when they start interacting with the customers.

 > [!Note]
-> The bot can create the case number or obtain it from the customer.
+> - The bot can create the case number or obtain it from the customer.
 When the conversation ends, the case number is attached to the conversation based on the customer name, email address, and telephone number.
+> - The bot can also send an escalation summary that'll be visible only to the agent after they accept the escalated chat request.

 To link the customer or case, set the values for the associated attributes, such as the name and phone number.
 These attributes will be searched for in Dynamics 365 in the corresponding entities, such as customer and case, and the result will be linked to the conversation if a single record is found to be matched.
 The bot will need to set context parameters for the following that are also set in [automatically identify a customer](record-identification-rule.md).